oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 ## Task 12: Create Dealership Accounts

-Use IDCS to create and add both 'john\_dealer1' and 'sam\_dealer2' users, and then assign them roles to control usage of their OBP instances: 'dealer1' and 'dealer2'.
+Use IDCS to create and add 'john\_dealer1','sam\_dealer2' and 'marketplace' users, then assign them roles to control usage of their OBP instances: 'dealer1','dealer2','marketplace'.

 1. Login to your OCI Tenancy and browse to **Domains**.